alliance-genome/agr_archive_initial_prototype/README.md

 ### Indexer

-In a seperate terminal window run the following:
+In a seperate terminal window run the following commands:

 ```bash